-The reference from game1:Game to the outside:Room is changed to the new room that we have moved into.
-If we use the command "go east" the reference will be to theatre:Room.
+The reference from game1: Game to the outside: Room is changed to the new room that we have moved into.
+If we use the command go east the reference will be to theatre: Room.

-See page 221 for the implementation details.
+See page 216 of the fifth edition for the implementation details.